 When women are pregnant, their faces look brighter.
 This is due to increased blood circulation.
 The body also produces a good quantity of hormones that causes the oil glands to work in high gear.

 While this condition has its bright side, it has a drawback too.
 Your skin may look too oily.
 A good approach to treat such a condition is by applying an oil free cleanser.

 The extra hormones in a woman’s body make the oil glands secrete more oil.
 This in turn may cause breakouts of acne and pimples.Cleansing the face twice daily can help.

 These are tiny loose growths of skin that may appear on any part of the skin including on the breasts.
 These disappear after pregnancy.Some other skin issues pregnant women may experience include varicose veins, spider veins, and a dry and itchy abdomen.

 These conditions go away on their own after childbirth, and, if they do not, treatments are available.

-It is important that doctors must reassure the patient that skin changes are normal during pregnancy and as such do not require any intricate testing.
+It is important that Gynecologist must reassure the patient that skin changes are normal during pregnancy and as such do not require any intricate testing.
 Most of these changes regress after childbirth.